MissingDeadlines/iolite/iolite_docs/editor/editor.rst

 To load a prefab via the editor, head over to the *Prefab Browser*, click and hold the desired prefab and drag it into the viewport.
 Release the mouse button when you're happy with the spawn position.

-Randomized Shape and Prefab Placement
+Randomized shape and prefab placement
 -------------------------------------

 To quickly place variations of prefabs and voxel shapes with randomized size and rotation parameters, head over to the *Prefab Browser* and click the dice icon.
 In the prefab randomization window, set the desired randomization intervals for the size and orientation.

 When done, go ahead and place prefabs and shapes as usual in the scene.
 With each spawned shape/prefab, the randomized orientation and size is applied to the resulting root node.

-Snapping Entities to the Ground
+Snapping entities to the ground
 -------------------------------

 To ease the placement of entities in the scene, it's possible to snap them to the ground using the underlying physics geometry.
 The snapping uses a ray-cast and the bounds of the object.

 To snap an entity to the ground, either click on ``[Edit] => [Snap Entity to Ground]`` or press ``[V]``.
 In addition, it's also possible to snap all entities of a hierarchy independently to the ground, using ``[Edit] => [Snap Hierarchy to Ground]``.

-Working with the Console
+Working with the console
 ------------------------

 The console can be used to show the current log output during runtime and to interact with the settings.
 Its available while the game is running and in the editor.
 To open it up, press ``[F2]``.
 To execute a command, enter it into the console window and press ``[Enter]``.